-A professional for over twenty-five years, Edward paints in watercolour, gouache, oil and acrylic – the latter being his favourite because he finds it so versatile.
+A professional for over thirty years, Edward paints in watercolour, gouache, oil and acrylic – the latter being his favourite because he finds it so versatile.
 The pencil, however, is his indispensable companion.
 His home county remains his prime subject and inspiration.
 The goal is to capture natural beauty, light and atmosphere, which Dorset offers in abundance.

 The Peter Hedley Gallery in Wareham hosted nine highly successful one-man shows of Edward’s work before Peter retired and the Gallery closed in 2011.
 Favourite commissions have included those from the Royal Society for the Protection of Birds of their Reserves in the Poole Harbour area and his paintings are in homes all over the world.